SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group-permissions.md

 ---
-title: What about permissions after Office 365 group connection
+title: Site permissions after Office 365 group connection
-description: Connect an Office 365 group to an existing SharePoint site does have an impact on the SharePoint site permissions ms.date: 06/19/2018 ms.prod: sharepoint
+description: Connect an Office 365 group to an existing SharePoint site does have an impact on the SharePoint site permissions, which is explained in this article ms.date: 06/19/2018 ms.prod: sharepoint
 ---

-# Impact on the SharePoint permissions after connecting your site to an Office 365 group
+# Site permissions after Office 365 group connection

 As part of the connection to an Office 365 Group the site's permissions will also be connected to the Office 365 group's permissions.
 This process **will not take away any granted permission on the SharePoint site**, but will allow the Office 365 group owners and members to have access to the connected SharePoint site.